dendronhq/dendron-site/vault/dendron.faq.md

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/faq.plus-sign.jpg)

-The reason you see this is because dendron will create [stub](https://www.dendron.so/notes/c5e5adde-5459-409b-b34d-a0d75cbb1052.html#stubs) notes when creating notes that have parents that don't exist.
+The reason you see this is because Dendron will create [stub](https://www.dendron.so/notes/c5e5adde-5459-409b-b34d-a0d75cbb1052.html#stubs) notes when creating notes that have parents that don't exist.
 These notes are placeholders and will only be visible in the Dendron Tree View with a `+` sign next to the name.
 The reason we do stubs is because we don't want to litter your file system with empty files.
 Stubs are a compromise - they let you see the hierarchy of your newly created notes without forcing you to create intermediary files.

 ### Why custom markdown preview instead of the VSC one?

 Our custom markdown preview gives us much more functionality then the vscode one -> eg. note references, checkboxes, etc.

-In addition, the markdown preview that dendron uses is platform agnostic (eg. it's also available on atom).
-This means that other editors could potentially adopt it as well
+In addition, the markdown preview that Dendron uses is platform agnostic (eg. it's also available on atom).
+This means that other editors could potentially adopt it as well.